joaquinalarc/3D-Rocket-Trajectory-Simulation/README.md

 ---

+## 🔧 How to use

+1. Clone the repository or download the source files.
+2. Open `main.mlx` in MATLAB
+3. Run the script.
+You will be prompted to imput the following parameters:
+   - Rocket mass, fuel mass, thrust, diameter, height
+   - Launch angles and latitude
+   - Wind speed and direction
+   - Nose cone shape and fuel type
+4. The simulation will compute:
+   - 3D Trajectory with aerodynamic effect
+   - 3D model of the rocket
+   - Velocity and acceleration graph
+   - Comparaison between wind and no-wind
+   - Real-time rocket animation

+All visual outputs are automatically saved in the `images/` folder as PNG files.
+These include trajectory plots, velocity and acceleration graphs, and wind comparison charts.

 ## 🧠 Physics Behind the Model

 The simulation incorporates realistic physics and engineering assumptions based on rocketry principles.
 Key components include: